 It was a lot of faces, but I learned quickly that everyone was there to make employee ownership a reality and move the transaction forward.
 Within weeks of talking, I received a letter of intent (LOI) from Teamshares to purchase the business.

 Receiving the LOI from Teamshares was astounding.
 My expectation was that closing on the business would take six months, and when I heard we would close in under 60 days, I was blown away.

 The immediacy of the transaction didn’t hit me until this point.
 While I felt the nerves of my eventual transition out of the business, I was lucky enough to be connected to other former owners and employee owners at current Teamshares companies.

-Those conversations felt surprisingly unfiltered, and each left me confident in Teamshares’ abilities, especially knowing that they have partnered with 80 other small businesses across 28 states and 40 industries.
+Those conversations felt surprisingly unfiltered, and each left me confident in Teamshares’ abilities, especially knowing that they have partnered with more than 80 other small businesses across 29 states and 40+ industries.

 Shortly after receiving the LOI, I signed it, and the door to completing the financial and legal due diligence was opened.
 Not having a financial or legal background, I was nervous that I would get questions I couldn’t answer.

 Luckily, working together with my lawyer, CPA, and Teamshares, we moved through structuring the deal without a headache.
 There was a schedule from the beginning, and the requests were always easily accessible through email or phone.
 I was grateful for the straightforward approach that Teamshares took to learning more about my business.

 While structuring the acquisition I continued to talk to other former owners of businesses Teamshares had purchased.
 The most important thing the former owners said to me was to ask questions.
 They helped reinforce that I was ultimately leaving the company, and asking more questions up front would ensure my comfort post-transaction.